-A merit pool may be established and used to fill future ongoing and non-ongoing vacancies for 18 months from the date the vacancy was advertised in the Gazette.
+A merit pool may be established and used to fill future vacancies within 18 months from the date the vacancy was first advertised in the Gazette.

 How to apply

-You are required to complete your application online.
-Provide a pitch explaining how your skills, knowledge and experience will be relevant to this role and why you are the best candidate for the position.
-Your pitch can contain no more than 5000 characters (approximately 750 words) and should align to the job description.
+Please provide a pitch explaining how your skills, knowledge and experience will be relevant to this role and why you are the best candidate for the position.
+Your pitch can contain no more than 5000 characters (approximately 750 words) and should align to the key duties listed above.